allison-baker/uvu-code-snippets/README.md

 ## In this Repository

 1. HTML for all custom components.
-2. Reference HTML for some UVU components.
 3. CSS for all custom components.
 4. CSS that modifies existing UVU components to match CET designs and/or make the component more responsive.
 5. The common CSS used on all CET pages.
 6. Instructions for creating student work directories using the CET video template or blog template.
+7. HTML and CSS for the old News banner (no longer in use with the launch of Content Hub, but here for reference).
-7. Some JS snippets (for sliders and countup).
+8. Some JS snippets (for sliders and countup).

 The pages are all documented with any tips a UVU developer would need to recreate these components on their own pages.
-The directories with examples for student work and the blog have readme files with in depth instructions.
+The directories with examples for student work and the blog have readme files with more instructions.
 There are a few images used in these instruction files, and for some components that implement APFY shapes.
 Placeholder images in components are created through [Placehold](https://www.placehold.co/).

 ## Developing for UVU